 Let me start out by saying that I like the paper in the Oasis Light much better than in the regular Oasis notebooks.
 Both have a similar texture when writing (slight feedback, but still nice and smooth), but writing on the regular Oasis feels a little more dry, while writing on the Oasis Light makes my pens feel a little more wet.

-The Oasis Light shows a good amount of sheen and also a good amount of shading.
+The Oasis Light shows a good amount of sheen and shading.
 I observed no feathering or bleed through, even when I put big drops of ink directly from my pen on the paper.
 While there is some ghosting, I had no problem using both sides of a page.

 Here is a look at the results from my standard ink tests:The notebooks themselves are fairly simple.
 The stitch binding is great and helps the notebook lay flat, although you’ll have to give it a little encouragement since it consists of only one signature.
 There are no extras such as page numbers or an index.
 Each page has Profolio’s unique grid pattern, which I enjoy more every time I use it.